lsst-dm/dmtn-055/index.rst

     .. py:attribute:: units

-        A dictionary with :py:class:`Unit` subclasses as keys and sets of :py:class:`Unit` instances of that type as values.
+        A dictionary with unit type names as keys and sets of :py:class:`Unit` instances of that type as values.
 Should be considered read-only.

     .. py:attribute:: datasets

-        A dictionary with :py:class:`Dataset` subclasses as keys and sets of :py:class:`Dataset` instances of that type as values.
+        A dictionary with dataset type names as keys and sets of :py:class:`Dataset` instances of that type as values.
 Should be considered read-only.

     .. py::method:: addDataset(self, DatasetClass, **units)